 But if the business is still feasible and profitable, or can be made so through some changes to the business, a chapter 11 reorganization can be best.
 Under-performing business locations can be closed, commercial leases can be rejected, unnecessary equipment can be returned, and the remaining money owed those creditors can be negotiated and paid only part or all of what is owed over a long period of time at a level the business can afford, depending upon the circumstances of the case.

 Meanwhile the "automatic stay" or bankruptcy injunction goes into effect as soon as the case is filed with the bankruptcy court, so creditors cannot call you, sue you or take any other actions to collect their debts without permission of the bankruptcy court, with very limited exceptions.
+Our firm no longer files chapter 11 cases, but upon request we can provide you with a list of attorneys in the Houston, Texas area that do file chapter 11's for small businesses.

 Do you think it's good that chapter 11 is available, to give businesses a second chance?
 Or should businesses just be liquidated and put out of business when they can't pay their bills?
 Please leave your comments or questions below.